2014 Leon Silverman Lecture Series

 2014 Leon Silverman Lecture

-Dred Scott and the Origins of the Civil War
+Dred Scott and the Origins of the Civil War; Professor Lea VanderVelde, University of Iowa College of Law

 The National Heritage Lecture

-In conjunction with the White House Historical Association and the United States Capitol Association the 2014 National Heritage Lecture will be held May 22nd, 2014.
-James Swanson will deliver a lecture at the Supreme court about the 50th Anniversary of the Warren Commission and Chief Justice Warrens's role on the Commission based on his recently published book on the Kennedy assassination and its aftermath.
+In conjunction with the White House Historical Association and the United States Capitol Association the 2014 National Heritage Lecture was held May 22, 2014.
+James Swanson delivered The Warren Commission at 50: A Reexamination, based on his recently published book on the Kennedy assassination and its aftermath.

 Judging Judges: Writing Judicial Biography in the Modern Age A Panel Discussion